Sheet Metal Defects: Causes, Remedies and Role of Bypass Notches in Stamping

 Burr Defect in Sheet Metal

 A burr defect in sheet metal refers to sharp, raised edges formed after blanking, piercing, or shearing operations.
-Burrs pose safety risks, affect assembly, and degrade product quality.
+Burrs will give safety risks, affect assembly, and degrade product quality.

 Causes of Burr Defects